 Creativity may be illustrated by seeking to develop new ideas not previously developed or by promoting a particular industry in a market.
-Creativity may also be demonstrated in ways that are less straight-forward, such as the client groups served by the proposed project or by the manner in which techniques are customized to meet the specific needs of certain client groups.
+Creativity may also be demonstrated in ways that are less straight-forward, such as the U.S. exporters served by the proposed project or by the manner in which techniques are customized to meet the specific needs of certain U.S. exporters.